 YOUNG PEOPLE WHO ARE ALONE AND VULNERABLE

 Behind the official qualification of UAM (unaccompanied foreign minors) hide young people.
 Far from their country of origin and without their parents, these children arrive in Belgium all alone.
 Most of them have had a long and difficult journey.
 “These young people are suffering and have experienced things that we cannot imagine.
-Learning to rebuild from all of this is far from simple,” comments Jonas Gretry, a youth worker in Liege.
+Learning to rebuild from all of this is far from simple,” comments Marjolaine Herbeto, manager of the Youth in Shelter structure in Liège.

 Referred by Fedasil, these young people who are between 16 and 18 years old have either obtained a status or their proceedings are still ongoing.
 They come from countries such as Syria, Afghanistan, Somalia, and Eritrea and need support in order to rebuild their lives in Belgium.